Frances Bronet, Dean

 Members of the school’s faculty participate in many of the university’s interdisciplinary research centers, institutes, and initiatives including the Sustainable Cities Initiative, the Green Product Design Network, the National Institute for Transportation and Communities, the Solar Energy Center, the Center for Latino and Latin American Studies, the Center for Asian and Pacific Studies, the Community Service Center, the Institute for a Sustainable Environment, and the Center for Community Arts and Cultural Policy.

 The School of Architecture and Allied Arts supports off-campus programs that enhance learning and research opportunities and enrich the ties between the university and the local, state, national, and international communities.

 The University of Oregon has extended centers in the Portland area, which are used by various departments and programs in the school.
 A&AA offers advanced study opportunities in Portland for graduate and undergraduate students enrolled in architecture and for undergraduate students enrolled in the bachelor of fine arts program in either digital arts or product design.
-Located at the White Stag Block in Portland’s Old Town Historic District, the school’s facilities include design studios, fusion lab, fabrication lab, and exhibit spaces.
+Located at the White Stag Block in Portland’s Old Town Historic District, the school’s facilities include design studios, fusion lab, fabrication lab, and the White Box visual arts laboratory.
 Research initiatives in urban design, housing, energy studies, and creative work in the arts are led by faculty members in partnership with area professionals, governmental leaders, galleries, and nonprofit agencies.
 The facilities at the University of Oregon in Portland are available for workshops, public lectures, exhibitions, film and video presentations, and events.